 “Do you still play?” asked Steve Einhorn, my former ukulele teacher.
-He was in town with his wife Kate Power, and we were catching up a bit before their concert began.
+He was in town with his wife Kate Power, back before the pandemic, and we were catching up a bit before their concert began.

 “Oh yes,” I said.
 “I love my uke.
 But I don’t think I’ve made any progress since you last heard me.
 I just strum some easy chords while I sing, that sort of thing.”